gotham13/SeleniumFbPostScheduler/README.md

 # SeleniumFbPostScheduler
-Python  + Selenium script to automate a post per day on your facebook page starting from particular date.
+Python  + Selenium script to automate a post per day on your facebook page starting from a particular date.

 ### THIS IS A VERY HACKY SOLUTION AND MAY REQUIRE TWEAKING TO WORK.